Before seeing what a closure is, we have to first understand what nested functions and non-local variables are.

 - A closure—unlike a plain function—allows the function to access those captured variables through the closure’s copies of their values or references, even when the function is invoked outside their scope.

-1. As closures are used as callback functions, they provide some sort of data hiding.
+- As Python closures are used as callback functions, they provide some sort of data hiding.
 This helps us to reduce the use of global variables.

-2. When we have few functions in our code, closures prove to be an efficient way.
+- When we have few functions in our code, closures in Python prove to be an efficient way.
 But if we need to have many functions, then go for class (OOP).